Sibaltan, New Ibajay, Villa Paz, and Mabini, Palawan Island

 - June 2010

-- As of June 2010 Ferdie reports that since mid-last year, the El Nido community has been trying to fend off an attempt to dredge a portion of their bay to build a bigger port for an inter-island...
+- Ferdie Marcelo reports that since mid-last year, the El Nido community has been trying to fend off an attempt to dredge a portion of their bay to build a bigger port for an inter-island ferry...

 - April 2010